elegant-scipy/elegant-scipy/markdown/ch7.markdown

 The past is irrelevant.
 This assumption is useful for simplifying otherwise intractable problems.

-- Where to download the human genome
+- Where to download the fruit-fly genome
+You can download the *Drosophila melanogaster* (fruit-fly) genome file dm6.fa.gz from ftp://hgdownload.cse.ucsc.edu/goldenPath/dm6/bigZips/ You will need to unzip it using: `gzip -d dm6.fa.gz`

 - Matt's post and how to use it

 ## Image processing with streaming functions